My Grade 2/3 French Immersion Morning Work Routine

 Which apps?
 Well, that is sort of dependent on what your school has access to.
 My students love: FunFrench, Math Town, Math Bingo and Marble Math

-What they do when they’re done their task
+What do they do when they’re done?

 The task isn’t designed to take them 30 minutes.
 Their 30 minutes gives them enough time to enter the room, get themselves situated, do their task and finish.
+Sometimes it does but it’s typically the ones who can’t focus on it and it takes them the entire time.

 Next they return their materials to their designated spaces.
 Put away their duotang, dry eraser marker etc.